SINGLE-PIXEL IMAGING

 Optical setup of the SPC

-A single-pixel camera is an experimental set-up that can be used to measure the inner product of a scene under view - the image - with any user-defined pattern.
-Let $\mathbf{f} \in \mathbb{R}^{N^2 \times 1}$ be the $N \times N$ image of the object and $m_i$ be the measurement obtained loading the pattern $\mathbf{p}_i \in \mathbb{R}^{N^2\times 1}$ on the digital micromirror device.
+Single-pixel imaging is a paradigm that allows images to be provided by a device that is only equipped with a single point detector.
+A single-pixel camera is an experimental set-up that measures the inner products of a scene under view with several user-defined patterns.
+A common implementation relies on the use of a digital micromirror device (DMD, see Figure above).
+Let $\boldsymbol{f} \in \mathbb{R}^{N}$ be the image of the object and $m_i$ be the measurement obtained loading the pattern $\boldsymbol{a}_i \in \mathbb{R}^{N}$ on the digital micromirror device.
 We have:

-$m_i= \mathbf{f}^\top \mathbf{p}_i \quad$
+$m_i= \boldsymbol{a}_i^\top \boldsymbol{f} \quad$

 The OpenSpyrit ecosystem